From Love Birds To Arch-Enemies: Arnold Schwarzenegger Vs. Donald Trump

 Surely, the ball is now in Donald Trump’s court.
 And if their shared history has taught us anything – Trump will not stay quiet regarding his former pal, Arnold Schwarzenegger.

-[Featured Images by Michal Czerwonka/Getty Images And Mark Wilson/Getty Images]
+[Featured Images by Michal Czerwonka/Getty Images and Mark Wilson/Getty Images]